 Career development can be stressful.
-Maybe this is the first really big decision that your son or daughter has had to make.
-Be patient, sympathetic and understanding, even if you don't agree with your child's decisions.
+Maybe this is the first really big decision that your student has had to make.
+Be patient, sympathetic, and understanding even if you don't agree with your child's decisions.

 5. Emphasize the importance of internships

-The career center will not "place" your child in a job at graduation.
-Colleges grant degrees, but not job guarantees, so having relevant experience in this competitive job market is critical.
-Your son or daughter can sample career options by completing internships and experimenting with summer employment opportunities or volunteer work.
+CSSE/Career Services will not "place" your student in a job at graduation.
+Colleges grant degrees but not job guarantees, so having relevant experience in this competitive job market is critical.
+Your student can sample career options by completing internships and experimenting with summer employment opportunities or volunteer work.

-- Employers are interested in communication, problem-solving, and administrative skills, which can be developed through internships.
+Why an internship?- Employers are interested in communication, problem-solving, and administrative skills that are developed

 - Having a high GPA is not enough.